 Bonus Weather Activity: Weather Tools

-I couldn’t finish this post without sharing an extra activity that will help your students grow their vocabulary and make them feel like meteorologists!
+I couldn’t finish this post without sharing an extra activity that will help your students grow their vocabulary and make them really feel like meteorologists!

 Students are given a printout with the name and pictures of 6 common weather tools: barometer, rain gauge, weather vane, windsock, weather balloon, and thermometer.
-They cut out the cards and place them in the pouch we created in their lapbooks.
+They cut out the cards and place them in the pouch we created for their lapbooks.

 Then we use the tool for the rest of the weather study, checking it each day.
 I show them how to read the tool and record their observations.
 These observations are fun to report on during our daily weather reports!